awsdocs/amazon-cognito-developer-guide/doc_source/userinfo-endpoint.md

 # UserInfo endpoint<a name="userinfo-endpoint"></a>

-The `/oauth2/userInfo` endpoint returns information about the authenticated user\.
-When your app presents an Amazon Cognito access token to a service provider \(SP\), the SP can request more information about the user from your `userInfo` endpoint\.
-Amazon Cognito also retrieves information about your users that authenticate through an OAuth 2\.0 \(social\) identity provider \(IdP\) from the social IdP's `userInfo` endpoint\.
+The userInfo endpoint is an OpenID Connect \(OIDC\) [userInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo)\.
+It responds with user attributes when service providers present access tokens that your [Token endpoint](token-endpoint.md) issued\.
+The scopes in your user's access token define the user attributes that the userInfo endpoint returns in its response\.
+The `openid` scope must be one of the access token claims\.

+Amazon Cognito issues access tokens in response to native API requests like [https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html)\.
+Because they don't contain any scopes, the userInfo endpoint doesn't accept these access tokens\.
+Instead, you must present access tokens from your token endpoint\.

+Your OAuth 2\.0 third\-party identity provider \(IdP\) also hosts a userInfo endpoint\.
+When your user authenticates with that IdP, Amazon Cognito silently exchanges an authorization code with the IdP `token` endpoint and retrieves user information from the IdP userInfo endpoint\.

 ## GET /oauth2/userInfo<a name="get-userinfo"></a>